allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 However, after analyzing the Lucene code, it turned out that our implementation would be based on the implementation of the [TopDocsCollector](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/search/TopDocsCollector.java) subclasses.
-This would require the implementation of our logic in several classes, so the upgrade of our cluster to higher Solr versions could be hindered as dependent on solr internal implementation of [TopDocsCollector](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/search/TopDocsCollector.java) subclasses.
+This would require the implementation of our logic in several classes, so the upgrade of our cluster to higher Solr versions could be hindered as dependent on Solr internal implementation of [TopDocsCollector](https://github.com/apache/lucene-solr/blob/master/lucene/core/src/java/org/apache/lucene/search/TopDocsCollector.java) subclasses.
 We decided to filter results earlier in the filter.
 As a consequence, we also limited the number of collector operations returning the results.